 The good news is the Forney 299 is replaced by the Forney 261 140 FC-i.

 It’s more compact, more powerful and a great little welder.
-You can check it out on Amazon using this link here.
-Forney Easy Weld 261 140 FC-i (Commissions Earned)
+You can check it out by visiting this link to an article on the site here.
+Forney Easy Weld 261 140 FC-i.

 The Forney 299 welder does not weld Aluminum.
 It’s a flux core only welder and there’s no flux core wire available to weld Aluminum.